SpencerPark/IJava/docs/magics.md

 ###### Line magic

 *   **arguments**:
-    *   _varargs_ list of simple glob paths to jars on the local file system
+    *   _varargs_ list of simple glob paths to jars on the local file system.
+If a glob matches a directory all files in that directory will be added.

+### classpath

+Add entries to the notebook classpath.

+###### Line magic

+*   **arguments**:
+    *   _varargs_ list of simple glob paths to entries on the local file system.
+This includes directories or jars.